Odigene12/RepositoryPatternTemplate/README.md

-# Repository Pattern and Dependency Injection in .NET
+# Repository Pattern & Dependency Injection in .NET

 ## Table of Contents
 - [What is the Repository Pattern?](#what-is-the-repository-pattern)